CiscoDevNet/cloud-cml/README.md

 This holds the various configurations for the EC2 instance and S3 bucket to be used.
 The bucket and region values are also required on the actual instance to be able to copy the software onto the instance.

 - `aws.bucket`.
 This is the name of the bucket where the software and the reference platform files are stored.
 Must be accessible per the policy / role defined above
 - `aws.region`.
-This defines the region of the bucket and typically matches the region of the AWS CLI as configured above
+This defines the region of the bucket and typically matches the region of the AWS CLI as configured above.
+It also defines the region where the EC2 instances are created
 - `aws.flavor`.
 The flavor / instance type to be used for the AWS CML instance.
 Typically a metal instance
 - `aws.profile`.
 The name of the permission profile to be used for the instance.
 This needs to permit access to the S3 bucket with the software and reference platforms.
 In the example given above, this was named "s3-access-for-ec2"
 - `aws.keyname`.
 SSH key name which needs to be installed on AWS EC2.
 This key will be injected into the instance using cloud-init.
 - `aws.disk_size`.
 The size of the disk in gigabytes.
 64 is a good starting value but this truly depends on the kind of nodes and the planned instance lifetime.

 In theory, the EC2 instance can be run in a different region than the region of the bucket where the software is stored.
-In this case, the region defined here and the region of the Terrform AWS provider would be different.
+The tooling, however, assumes that both are in the same region.

 #### Host name